SystemsApproach/sdn/arch.rst

 ---------------------------

 Because we use ONOS as the Network OS, we are limited to ONOS-hosted SDN Control Applications.
-For illustrative purposes, we use SD-Fabric as that Control App.
-SD-Fabric implements a *leaf-spine* fabric on a network of programmable switches.
-This means SD-Fabric dictates a particular network topology: a leaf-spine topology common to datacenter clusters.
+For illustrative purposes, we use SD-Fabric as that Control App—it implements a *leaf-spine* fabric on a network of programmable switches.
+This means SD-Fabric dictates a particular network topology, in particular, the leaf-spine topology common to datacenter clusters.
 As outlined in Section 2.3, this topology includes a set of leaf switches, each of which serves as a Top-of-Rack switch (i.e., it connects all the servers in a single rack), where the